module Bigarray: sig .. end

 32-bit single precision floats, but reading or writing one of

-its elements from OCaml uses the OCaml type float
+its elements from OCaml uses the OCaml type float, which is

 64-bit double precision floats.